dalinwanglhtz/searchSource/README.md

+# How to install
+1. Download the source
+2. Deploy both LWC and Apex Classes to your org
+3. From App Builder, add the LWC to any of the app, home or record pages

+# How to use Search Source
+1. You can search for Apex Classes by their name
+2. You can search which profiles or permission sets has a certain permission

 # Salesforce DX Project: Next Steps

 Now that you’ve created a Salesforce DX project, what’s next?
 Here are some documentation resources to get you started.